 Any type of family law case may be mediated.
 If there is a disagreement over timesharing of minor children, allocation of debt and distribution of property, alimony, child support and other issues, the parties may (with or without their lawyers) call a mediator to help them resolve their disputes.

 In cases related to children, mediation is available whether or not the parents of the minor child were married.
 In addition, domestic violence cases and high conflict cases can be mediated, with the safety of the participants a primary goal during mediations.
 The Courts encourage mediation of disputes in family law cases because the Court process often fails to adequately resolve disputed issues.

-Natalie Baird, Esq. charges $300.00 an hour for mediation.
+Natalie charges $400.00 an hour for mediation.
 Please log onto Natalie’s online calendar for specific rates to mediate your case.
 If you have difficulty with scheduling a mediation, please contact Natalie.
 Most parties will divide the cost of mediation; however, the parties can agree to a mediation fee payment arrangement if they desire.